barneyman/sunload/README.md

 ## Installation
-This code needs to run **on** your HA installation, if you're uncomfortable with that, have a look at the appendix below
+This code needs to run **on** your HA installation, if you're uncomfortable with that, have a look at the appendix below which has a simpler implementation

+***
-** this code is freshly minted so it's gonna have bugs! **
+this code is freshly minted so it's gonna have bugs!
+***

 Shell to the `config/custom_components` directory on your HA install, then clone this repo